MrP01/Melon/docs/index.rst

 ..
-SolMate Sun2Plug documentation master file
+Documentation master file

-Welcome to SolMate Sun2Plug's documentation!
+Welcome to Melon's documentation!
 ============================================

 Welcome!
 This is the auto-generated documentation of Melon, a CalDAV task scheduler!